TheLogicMaster/lm8/docs/ASSEMBLER.md

 - --fpga (-f) <none|patch|flash>: Patch the FPGA ROM code with the assembled binary and or flash the FPGA.
 - --emulator (-e): Specify the path to the compiled emulator if not using the default project structure
 - --simulator (-s): Specify the path to the `simulation` directory if not using the default project structure
+- --memory (-m): Assemble the program for being run by the bootloader from an SD card in memory.